The MySQL Distinct Statement is used to retrieve unique rows (by removing the duplicate rows) from the specified column in the SELECT Statement.

 - DISTINCT: This keyword returns Unique Columns

-SQL DISTINCT on Single Column
+MySQL Select Distinct on Single Column

--- MySQL SELECT DISTINCT Example USE company; SELECT Education FROM customerdetails;
+USE company; SELECT Education FROM customerdetails;

--- MySQL SELECT DISTINCT Example USE company; SELECT DISTINCT Education FROM customerdetails;
+USE company; SELECT DISTINCT Education FROM customerdetails;

-MySQL Distinct on Multiple Columns
+MySQL Select Distinct on Multiple Columns

 When we use MySQL Distinct on multiple columns, then the SELECT Statement writes the unique combination of multiple columns instead of unique individual records.

--- MySQL SELECT DISTINCT Example USE company; SELECT DISTINCT Education, Profession FROM customerdetails ORDER BY Education, Profession;
+USE company; SELECT DISTINCT Education, Profession FROM customerdetails ORDER BY Education, Profession;

-- Bachelors and Developer is a unique Combination
+- Bachelors and Developer is a unique Combination.

 - Bachelors and Programming is a unique Combination, etc.

-MySQL Distinct Where Clause Example
+Distinct Where Clause Example

--- MySQL SELECT DISTINCT Example USE company; SELECT DISTINCT Education, Profession FROM customerdetails WHERE Yearly_Income > 85000;
+USE company; SELECT DISTINCT Education, Profession FROM customerdetails WHERE Yearly_Income > 85000;

 MySQL Distinct Vs Group By

-The MySQL Select Distinct behavior inherited from the Group By.
+The Select Distinct behavior is inherited from the Group By.
 If you use the Group By Clause without any Aggregate Function, then it acts as the Distinct keyword.
 And the only difference between them is:

--- MySQL SELECT DISTINCT Example USE company; SELECT DISTINCT Profession FROM customerdetails;
+USE company; SELECT DISTINCT Profession FROM customerdetails;

--- MySQL SELECT DISTINCT Example USE company; SELECT Profession FROM customerdetails GROUP BY Profession;
+USE company; SELECT Profession FROM customerdetails GROUP BY Profession;

-As you can see they are returning the same result but not in the same order
+As you can see, they are returning the same result but not in the same order

--- MySQL SELECT DISTINCT Example USE company; SELECT DISTINCT Profession FROM customerdetails ORDER BY Profession ASC;
+USE company; SELECT DISTINCT Profession FROM customerdetails ORDER BY Profession ASC;

--- MySQL SELECT DISTINCT Example USE company; SELECT DISTINCT Education, Profession FROM customerdetails ORDER BY Education ASC, Profession ASC;
+USE company; SELECT DISTINCT Education, Profession FROM customerdetails ORDER BY Education ASC, Profession ASC;